kivy/pyjnius/docs/source/android.rst

     intent.setData(Uri.parse('http://kivy.org'))

     # PythonActivity.mActivity is the instance of the current Activity
-    # BUT, startActivity is a method from the Activity class, not our
+    # BUT, startActivity is a method from the Activity class, not from our
     # PythonActivity.
-    # We need to cast our class into an activity, and use it
+    # We need to cast our class into an activity and use it
     currentActivity = cast('android.app.Activity', PythonActivity.mActivity)
     currentActivity.startActivity(intent)